How to Turn Off Two-Factor Authentication on Instagram

 You are probably familiar with single-factor authentication (SFA), which requires users to go through one security step to log in, most commonly a password.

 Two-factor authentication adds another layer of security, which can come in several forms.
 This greatly enhances the security of your account by making it more difficult for cybercriminals to gain access to it.
-This means that even if a hacker got a hold of someone’s password, they’d still have to go through an entire additional layer of security, preferably in the form of information that they can’t get their hand on.
+This means that even if a hacker got a hold of someone’s password, they’d still have to go through an additional layer of security, preferably in the form of information they can’t get their hand on.

 The Second Factor